Njaaga-Gakure/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond sets the owner and group permissions to no permissions all and the user has all permissions

 9-John_Doe sets the mode of the file hello to -rwxr-x-wx

+10-mirror_permissions sets the mode of the file hello the same as olleh’s mode